GenericMale/protonvpn-docker/README.md

 [![](https://ghcr-badge.egpl.dev/GenericMale/protonvpn-docker/tags?ignore=&n=10)](https://github.com/GenericMale/protonvpn-docker/pkgs/container/protonvpn-docker/versions)
 [![](https://ghcr-badge.egpl.dev/GenericMale/protonvpn-docker/size)](https://github.com/users/GenericMale/packages/container/package/protonvpn-docker)

-Minimal ProtonVPN Docker Image for use with other Containers.
+This Docker image provides a lightweight and secure solution to connect your containers to ProtonVPN.

 ## Features

-- Based on Alpine and under 10MB image size.
+- **Minimal Footprint:** Built on Alpine Linux for a compact image size.
-- Supports any server selection criteria including random selection.
-- DNS leak protection
-- Kill Switch
+- **Flexible Server Selection:** Use JQ filters for granular control over servers with random selection.
+- **Automatic Server Rotation (Optional):** Schedule automatic reconnection to switch servers periodically.
-- Easily connect any number of containers.
+- **Multi-Container Support:** Easily connect any number of containers to the VPN.
-- Scheduled reconnection to enable automatic server switch.
+- **Kill Switch:** Disconnect containers on VPN drop.

 ## Usage

-Get your OpenVPN Credentials from [account.proton.me/u/0/vpn/OpenVpnIKEv2](https://account.proton.me/u/0/vpn/OpenVpnIKEv2).
+1. **Obtain OpenVPN Credentials:** Get your credentials from your ProtonVPN account: [https://account.proton.me/u/0/vpn/OpenVpnIKEv2](https://account.proton.me/u/0/vpn/OpenVpnIKEv2).
-You can either use a secrets file which has username and password on two lines by setting `AUTH_USER_PASS_FILE` like in the following example or alternatively configure the `OPENVPN_USER` and `OPENVPN_PASS` environment variables.
+2. **Configure Credentials:** Choose one of the following methods:
+   - **Secrets File:** Create a file containing your username and password on separate lines.
+Set the `AUTH_USER_PASS_FILE` environment variable to the file path.
+   - **Environment Variables:** Define the `OPENVPN_USER` and `OPENVPN_PASS` environment variables with your credentials.
+3. **Connect Containers:** Use the `network_mode: service:protonvpn` option in your Docker Compose configuration for containers requiring VPN access.

+**Important Note on Port Mapping:**
+Since containers share the network stack when using `network_mode`, the port mappings for services requiring external access need to be defined on the ProtonVPN container.

+### Example Docker Compose File

 ```yaml
 services: